openlibhums/memory-alpha/content/support/guides/workflow-author.md

         - Last name
         - Email address

-An account will also be generated for the author based on this information so that they can log in to the journal and check the progress of the paper.
-They will need to use the password reset function to get access to their account.
+This will not create a new account for the  additionaly author(s), it will only create an author record with no account attached.
+If they wish to login and check the article's progress, they can create an account with the same email address that was used on the author record (submission).
+Either the submitting author or an editor can then link the account to the author record.

 ![" "](../images/workflow/author-submission-author-manual.png)